-Safeguarding refers to the protection, safety and promotion of the welfare of all pupils including when in off-site provision or activities and using ICT.
+Safeguarding refers to the protection, safety and promotion of the welfare of all learners including when in off-site provision or activities and using ICT.
 This includes the building of resilience and awareness of risk through the formal and informal curriculum.

-Child is any pupil under the age of 18.
+Child is any learner under the age of 18.

-Glossary

-DSL Designated Safeguarding Lead

-DDSL Deputy Designated Safeguarding Lead

-SENDCo Special Education Needs and Disabilities Coordinator

-DT Designated Teacher for Looked After and previously Looked After Children.

-PSHE Personal, social, health and economic education

-RSE Relationships, sex and health education

-CSWS Children's' Social Work Services

-KCSiE Keeping Children Safe in Education (DfE, September 2023)
+Glossary:

+• DSL Designated Safeguarding Lead • DDSL Deputy Designated Safeguarding Lead • SENDCo Special Education Needs and Disabilities Coordinator • DT Designated Teacher for Looked After and previously Looked After Children • PSHE Personal, social, health and economic education • RSHE Relationships, Sex and Health Education • CSWS Children's' Social Work Services • KCSIE Keeping Children Safe in Education (DfE, September 2024)

-Visitors to School
+Visitors to school

-All visitors must sign in on arrival and collect a visitor's badge/lanyard and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor badges/lanyards/stickers must be worn at all times when in school.
+All visitors must sign in on arrival and collect a visitor's lanyard and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor lanyard must be worn at all times when in school.
 All visitors must sign in.
-Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
+Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSIE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.